St One Way System | Westlake Path Projects

 in a complete standstill of traffic.

-In the near future, traffic calming measures are to be introduced in
+The campaign continued to push for traffic calming measures to be introduced

-Thomas Street, in an attempt to combat the habitual use of Thomas Street,
+in Thomas Street, in an attempt to combat the habitual use of Thomas

-to avoid the traffic lights at the junction of Atherton Road and Leigh
+Street, to avoid the traffic lights at the junction of Atherton Road

-Road.
-Using Thomas Street for this purpose creates a real danger to
+and Leigh Road.
+Using Thomas Street for this purpose creates a real

 Westlake Paths Project